Bboddy/Rust-Recoil-Script/README.md

 * To encrypt all of your connection strings folow this for each of what you want encrypted

-* Otherwise remove the encryption from mysql.connector.connect(EVERYTHING IN HERE) and replace with unencrypted info
+* Otherwise remove the encryption from mysql.connector.connect(everything in here) and replace with unencrypted info

   - Repeat this for your DB, Username, Password
   - Once encrypted put them into there respective spots in Loader.py